 Just keep in mind: Though lengthening your calves with foam rolling and stretches can create a short-term neurological effect to reduce that tightness, “it doesn’t necessarily attack the root cause,” says Whitley, which is why you probably don’t want to rely on this as your only balm for tight calves.

-Scraping and dry needling may also provide some benefits, according to a recent study published in Cureus, which suggests instrument-assisted soft-tissue mobilization can help reduce calf tightness and improve ankle range of motion.
+Scraping Calf Exercises for More Power and Less Aches Cureus, which suggests instrument-assisted soft-tissue mobilization can help reduce calf tightness and improve ankle range of motion.

 5. Boost Blood Flow to the Calves

 If your calves are stiff because they’re under-recovered, focus on increasing blood flow to the area to help loosen feelings of tightness.
-This could include getting bodywork done by a masseuse or physical therapist; self-massaging with a foam roller, mobility stick, or lacrosse ball; or doing an ice bath or cold plunge.
+This could include getting bodywork done by a masseuse or physical therapist; self-massaging with a foam roller, mobility stick, or lacrosse ball; or doing an ice bath Often times, the area in which you feel aches isn’t the only problem, Vasudevan says.

 Identifying these overtraining errors can help you avoid similar mistakes in the future.
-On the topic of adequate recovery, make sure you’re also staying on top of your hydration Ways to Treat Tight Calves.
+On the topic of adequate recovery, make sure you’re also staying on top of your hydration Advertisement - Continue Reading Below.

 6. See a Physical Therapist